michiganhackers/MichiganHackersiOSApp/README.md

 * Other core team members
 * Whatever!

-Feel free to contribute as well, or talk to me (Connor Svrcek) about ideas.
+Feel free to contribute as well, or talk to the iOS Core Team about ideas.